dumbo25/dumbo25.github.io/README.md

 * Create a repository called your-username.github.io.
 For me, it is dumbo25.github.io.
 * For the repository, click on settings icon and scroll down to Git Hub pages and follow the link
   * You should see something like:
     * Your site is published at https://dumbo25.github.io/
   * Select a theme.
 I chose Architect
 * Create a new file called index.html
 * Wait a few minutes between commits to see the changes
+  * To see this site, open a browser and enter: https://dumbo25.github.io/